Charlemagne: Memory and historiography

 Charlemagne grew over the centuries as a figure of myth and emulation; Matthias Becher writes that over 1,000 legends are recorded about him, far outstripping subsequent emperors and kings.
 Later medieval writers depict Charlemagne as a crusader and Christian warrior.
 Charlemagne is the main figure of the medieval literary cycle known as the Matter of France.
 Works in this cycle, which originated during the Crusades, centre on characterisations of the emperor as a leader of Christian knights in wars against Muslims.
 The cycle includes chansons de geste (epic poems) such as the Song of Roland and chronicles such as the Historia Caroli Magni, also known as the (Pseudo-)Turpin Chronicle.
 Charlemagne is depicted as one of the Nine Worthies, a fixture in medieval literature and art as an exemplar of a Christian king.
 Despite his central role in these legends, author Thomas Bulfinch notes "romancers represent him as often weak and passionate, the victim of treacherous counsellors, and at the mercy of turbulent barons, on whose prowess he depends for the maintenance of his throne."

 Attention to Charlemagne became more scholarly in the early modern period as Eindhard's Vita and other sources began to be published.
 Political philosophers debated his legacy; Montesquieu viewed him as the first constitutional monarch and protector of freemen, but Voltaire saw him as a despotic ruler and representative of the medieval period as a Dark Age.
 As early as the 16th century, debate between German and French writers began about Charlemagne's "nationality".
 These contrasting portraits—a French Charlemagne versus a German Karl der Große—became especially pronounced during the 19th century with Napoleon's use of Charlemagne's legacy and the rise of German nationalism.
 German historiography and popular perception focused on the Massacre of Verden, emphasised with Charlemagne as the "butcher" of the Germanic Saxons or downplayed as an unfortunate part of the legacy of a great German ruler.
-In Nazi Germany some commentators criticized Charlemagne for his subjegation of the Saxons.
+In Nazi Germany some commentators criticized Charlemagne for his subjugation of the Saxons.
 This quickly stopped as Hitler endorsed a portrait of Charlemagne as a great unifier of disparate German tribes into a common nation, allowing Hitler to co-opt Charlemagne's legacy as an ideological model for his expansionist policies.
 (Note: The 33rd Waffen Grenadier Division of the SS was named after Charlemagne, as was the 10th SS Panzer Division Frundsberg before it was renamed.)

-Historiography after World War II focused on Charlemagne as "the father of Europe" rather than a nationalistic figure, a view first advanced during the 19th century by German romantic philosopher Friedrich Schlegel.
+Historiography after World War II focused on Charlemagne as "the father of Europe" rather than a nationalistic figure, a view first advanced during the 19th century by Friedrich Schlegel, a German romantic philosopher.
 This view has led to Charlemagne's adoption as a political symbol of European integration.
 Modern historians increasingly place Charlemagne in the context of the wider Mediterranean world, following the work of Henri Pirenne.